usmansalim3/Amazon-Clone/README.md

 ## Features

-- User Authentication through JWT.
+- User Authentication through JWT
 - Add , delete , edit multiple addresses for a single user
 - Rate products , write reviews and upload pictures in the reviews section
 - All review pictures are uploaded to Cloudinary